 Mistletoe (Viscum album) is as a herbal remedy to relax, calm and soothe the nervous system down.
 This powerful nervine herb lowers the stress hormone cortisol and may help with anxiety, fatigue and depression.

 Mistletoe tincture is used in herbal medicine to lower blood pressure and strengthen veins and arteries thus preventing arteriosclerosis.
-Although mistletoe has fascinating historical uses there is very limited clinical evidence it should be only taken under a physicians supervision.
+Although mistletoe has fascinating historical uses there is very limited clinical evidence and this herb should be only taken under a physicians supervision.
 It is a powerful cardiac herb with reports of poisoning when its leaves and berries are ingested (3)

 Mistletoe tincture may help reduce diabetes symptoms by stimulating the release of insulin from pancreatic cells (1)